tomxp411/W65C02SXB-debugger/README.md

 I have two goals for this project:

 1. Write a Windows based debugger/monitor that can be used to view and modify memory on the W65xx dev board.
 2. Update WDCMon to accept ASCII commands via the USB port.
-I would like to maintain compatibility with the existing monitor, hooking into the intial startup routine to switch to the text mode monitor when the user sends CR, instead of the $55 $CC sequence.
+I would like to maintain compatibility with the existing monitor, hooking into the intial startup routine to switch to the text mode monitor when the user sends CR, instead of the $55 $AA sequence.